zephyrproject-rtos/zephyr/doc/subsystems/bluetooth/devel.rst

 ==============================================

 The host OS's Bluetooth controller is connected to the second QEMU serial line using a UNIX socket.
-This socket employs the QEMU option :literal:`-serial unix:/tmp/bt-server-bredr`.
-This option is already added to QEMU through :makevar:`QEMU_EXTRA_FLAGS` in most Bluetooth sample Makefiles' and made available through the 'run' make target.
+This socket gets used with the help of the QEMU option :literal:`-serial unix:/tmp/bt-server-bredr`.
+This option gets passed to QEMU through :makevar:`QEMU_EXTRA_FLAGS` automatically whenever an application has enabled Bluetooth support.

 On the host side, BlueZ allows to export its Bluetooth controller through a so-called user channel for QEMU to use: